firozkhan18/react-project-generator-tool/docs/Java- Multithreading.md

 ---

 #### 12.3.
 ThreadLocal Usage

+Use `ThreadLocal` for per-thread data storage, particularly useful in multi-threaded server applications.

 - **ThreadLocal**:
   `ThreadLocal` provides a mechanism to store data that is specific to the current thread.
 Each thread accessing a `ThreadLocal` variable gets its own independent copy, preventing data corruption caused by concurrent access.